 Here in Thailand, there’s aircon, a short line, and a visa that costs nothing for 30 days (for us Brits anyway) And we’re in.

 Now we wander out, trying hard to remember what the bus looked like.
-It’s especially important to remember the registration plate on the bus as Nattakan now runs several buses.
-We find it, hop on and in 10 minutes we’re off.
+It’s especially important to remember the registration plate on the bus (we recommend you take a photo of the bus) as Nattakan now runs several buses.
+We eventually find it, hop on and in 10 minutes we’re off.

 Our lunch is delivered to our seats and we head for Bangkok.